-Join legendary singer-songwriter Judy Collins in this live 90-minute class and discover the five things she’s learned about Leonard Cohen – from her unique position at start of his music career to her current-day view of his enduring artistic legacy.
+View the archive of this 90-minute class from legendary singer-songwriter Judy Collins, and discover the Five Things She’s Learned about Leonard Cohen – from her unique position at start of his music career to her current-day view of his enduring artistic legacy.

 Hello, I’m Sylvie Simmons, Leonard Cohen’s biographer.